 A lot of the usual arguments trotted out in opposition to the sceptics are aimed at argument 2 (‘we don’t believe people make B2B hiring decisions on the basis of search results’).
 For example pro-searchers note:

 - studies showing that people attribute expertise to firms simply because they appear near the top of search results

 - searching is a pretty gold-standard indicator that people actually have a matter they need advice for

 - search engine traffic simply accounts for such a high proportion of traffic to professional services firms websites (on average 60-70% in our lawfirm website benchmarking) but note we have some reservations here

 - and that searching is done for both validation reasons (should I include X in my tender?) as well as ‘researching my problem’ reasons i.e. nearly everyone will have researched you online before they go to the trouble of contacting you

-But let’s just dismiss all those counter-arguments for the moment and just focus on argument 1) ‘we can’t track business from search’.
-Because if you can show matters originating from search (argument 1) then who needs the (argument 2) points above?
+But let’s just dismiss all those pro-search counter-arguments for the moment and just focus on argument 1) from the sceptics ‘we can’t track business from search’.
+Because if you can show matters originating from search then you don’t even need the other pro-search arguments above.